 - Minimum of 220 to 300 mg DHA

-She notes that the amounts and overall importance can vary based on a history of seizures, eating a plant-based diet, your risk of preeclampsia, and more, so it’s important to discuss these factors with your doctor.
+She notes that the amounts and overall importance can vary based on a history of seizures, eating a plant-based diet, your risk of preeclampsia, and more, so itโs important to discuss these factors with your doctor.

+Some women become severely constipated if their prenatal contains any iron, so you may need to experiment to find the right dosage for you.
 You also need the following amounts of these vitamins, though you could get enough from the foods you eat if you have an exceptionally healthy and varied diet:

 - Calcium (1,000 mg)